pawelgrzybek/pawelgrzybek.com/content/posts/2020-07-29-the-ip-address-subnet-mask-and-cidr-notation.md

 ---
 title: "The IP address, subnet mask and CIDR notation"
-description: "The Internet is a big network of devices and each of them is identified by the unique IP address.
+description: "The Internet is a big network of devices, each of them is identified by the unique IP address.
 Subnetting is a process of dividing them into smaller subnetworks.
-Subnet mask helps us to determine the part of the IP address that belongs to the network and the one that belong to us (host)."
+Subnet mask helps us to determine which part of the IP address belongs to the network and which one belongs to us (host)."
 photo: 2020-07-29.jpg
 ---